-The show lasts approx. 2 hours and 20 minutes incl. intermission.
+The show runs approximately 2 hours and 20 minutes including intermission.

-With music by no other than Michael Jackson, the musical is produced by Derek Nicol and Paul Walden, directed and choreographed by Gary Lloyd.
+With music by none other than Michael Jackson, the musical is produced by Derek Nicol and Paul Walden, directed and choreographed by Gary Lloyd.

 - Please note: Contains constant use of flashing LED screen and some strobe lighting.